tanoconsulting/ezmigrationbundle2/README.md

 #### Setting up a dedicated test environment for the bundle

-A safer choice to run the tests of the bundle is to set up a dedicated environment, similar to the one used when the test suite is run on Travis.
+A safer choice to run the tests of the bundle is to set up a dedicated environment, similar to the one used when the test suite is run on GitHub Actions.
-The advantages are multiple: on one hand you can start with any version of eZPublish you want; on the other you will be more confident that any tests you add or modify will also pass on Travis.
+The advantages are multiple: on one hand you can start with any version of eZPublish you want; on the other you will be more confident that any tests you add or modify will also pass on GitHub.
 The disadvantages are that you will need Docker and Docker-compose, and that the environment you will use will look quite unlike a standard eZPublish setup!
 Also, it will take a considerable amount of disk space and time to build.

 Steps to set up a dedicated test environment and run the tests in it:

+    git clone --depth 1 https://github.com/tanoconsulting/euts.git teststack
-    # if you have a github auth token, it is a good idea to copy it now to Tests/docker/data/.composer/auth.json
+# if you have a github auth token, it is a good idea to copy it now to teststack/docker/data/.composer/auth.json

-    git clone --depth 1 --branch 0.2.0 https://github.com/tanoconsulting/euts.git teststack
+    # this config sets up a test environment with eZPlatform 3.3 running on php 8.0 / ubuntu jammy
+    export TESTSTACK_CONFIG_FILE=Tests/environment/.euts.3.3.env

     ./teststack/teststack build
     ./teststack/teststack runtests